robielTes/Looper/README.md

 This is a CPNV project in which students need to copy a [website](https://stormy-plateau-54488.herokuapp.com/).
 It is about planification, learning and programming.

+This project allows users to create quizzes, answer questions and look at the statistics.
+There are 3 types of quizzes: building, answering and closed.

+A building quiz is a quiz to which questions can be added and which can be deleted.
+An answering quiz can only be closed and show statistics.
+Finally, a closed quiz can be deleted or show statistics.

+There are also 3 types of questions: single line text, list of single lines and multi-line text.
+The only difference between them is the size of the questions labels.

 ### Students

 * [Filipe Martins](https://github.com/FilipeCPNV)